 Functional Analysis

-like Topological Vector Space, Banach Space, Hilbert Space, Fourier Transform,
+applied math, math finance, etc. You'll learn about words like Banach Space, Hilbert Space, Fourier Transform,

-Distribution, Sobolev Space, Calculus of Variations, etc).
-A good book that
+Distribution, Sobolev Space, Calculus of Variations, etc. A good book that

 I used is: